typedb/typedb-docs/0001-typedb/01-start/05-sample-app.md

 # Sample application

 The following sample app implementations are all designed to connect to the [IAM](04-iam-schema.md) database located at the TypeDB server with `0.0.0.0:1729` address.
-Please make sure you have TypeDB server running with the `iam` database created and both **schema** and **data** loaded.
+Please make sure to have TypeDB server running with the `iam` database created and both **schema** and **data** loaded.
 Use the [Installation guide](02-installation.md) to prepare the server and [Quickstart guide](03-quickstart.md) to prepare such a database.